Operator learning without the adjoint: Fourier Sampling for Differential Operators

 using the Firedrake finite element software~\citep{rathgeber2016firedrake} and the Scalable Library for Eigenvalue Problem Computations (SLEPc)~\citep{hernandez2005slepc}.
 In this particular case, one could use the analytical expressions for the Laplacian eigenfunctions $\varphi_k(x) = \sin(k \pi x)$ and eigenvalues $\lambda_k = \pi^2 k^2$, but they may not be known in higher dimensions.
 We partition the interval $\Omega$ into $1000$ cells and discretize the functions with continuous piecewise-cubic polynomials.
 We then solve \cref{eq_advection_diffusion} with right-hand side $\varphi_k$ for $1\leq k\leq N$ and compute the corresponding solution $u_k$.

-Letting $1\leq n<N$, we estimate the norm of $\|A-A P_n\|$ by constructing a (dense) matrix whose columns are given by $u_{n+1}, \ldots, u_N$.
-We then approximate the largest singular value of the resulting matrix using the randomized singular value decomposition (SVD)~\citep{halko2011finding} to avoid the expensive computation of a full SVD and estimate $\|A-A P_n\|$.
+Letting $1\leq n<N$, we estimate the spectral norm $\|A-A P_n\|$ of $A-A P_n$ by restricting this operator to the subspace $\text{span}\{\phi_1,\ldots,\phi_N\}$.
+This is equivalent to computing the spectral norm of the dense matrix $[u_{n+1}, \ldots, u_N]$.
+We then approximate the largest singular value of the resulting matrix using the randomized singular value decomposition (SVD)~\citep{halko2011finding} with some power iteration to avoid the expensive computation of a full SVD and estimate $\|A-A P_n\|$.
+We note that alternative algorithms, such as randomized Lanczos iterations might be more accurate~\citep{kuczynski1992estimating}.
 Finally, we approximate the constant $\|L A^*\|$ in the right-hand side of \cref{eqn:operator_projection_bound} using \cref{lem:LAstar_norm}.
 Hence, we construct a matrix $M_n$ whose columns consist of the functions $\lambda_k u_k$ for $1\leq k\leq n$ and compute its spectral norm using the randomized SVD.
 Following \cref{lem:LAstar_norm}, $\|M_n\|_2$ converges to $\|LA^*\|$ as $n$ increases.

 We plot the normalized left-hand side and right-hand side of \cref{thm:operator_projection} corresponding to \cref{eq_advection_diffusion} in \cref{fig_exp_adv_diff_1d}(a) and observe that the approximation error $\|A-A P_n\|$ decays as $n$ increases and is controlled by $\|LA^*\|/|\lambda_{n+1}|$, as guaranteed by \cref{thm:operator_projection}.
 Furthermore, the decay rate of $\|A-A P_n\|$ behaves asymptotically like $\mathcal{O}(n^{-2})$, which is the same as the decay rate of the eigenvalues $\lambda_n$ of the Laplacian operator $L$ given by Weyl's law~\citep{Weyl1911asymptotische}.
 In \cref{fig_exp_adv_diff_1d}(b), we display the convergence of $\|M_n\|_2$ as $n$ increases to the approximate value of $\|LA^*\|\approx 14.1$.